KI-CISWG/MVCR/mvcr-0.6.md

 8. The payload SHOULD include the following information:
   a) the personal identifier used in the consent receipt
   b) some or all of the personally identifiable information to which the consent applies
 8. The receipt MUST be systematically usable and automatically discoverable
-9. Receipts MUST contain the minimum information to enable enable request for more information if required
+9. Receipts MUST contain the minimum information to enable request for more information, if required
-10. Receipts MUST contain the minimum information to enable requests for more information if required
+10. Receipts MUST contain the minimum information to enable requests for more information, if required

 ### Consent Notice Fields and Descriptions (TBF v.07)
 The fields consists of: